Vulnerability management tools provide a realistic picture of the enterprise, where vulnerabilities are viewed

 By using the four essential tools of VM -- asset identification, correlation, validation and remediation -- VM solutions can provide a big-picture view of vulnerabilities and determine their potential impact on your network.

 No single VM solution is a silver bullet.
 You'll need to assess your enterprise readiness and determine how VM will be used within your organization.
-Once that evaluation is complete and you're ready to take the plunge,
+Once that evaluation is complete and you're ready to take the plunge, here's what to look for -- and what to avoid -- when it comes to VM tools.

 You can't manage what you don't know.
 Chances are good there are devices on your network that are unmanaged, unmaintained and untracked.
 These could be machines in quality assurance or development labs, nomadic home machines, machines deliberately hidden behind a NAT device, vendor-maintained devices, or any other rogue, or unexpected device.
 This is where asset identification tools help.
 They scan the network and report details about all the devices they find -- both the expected and the unexpected.
 These scanning tools can be either host-based, running as an agent, or network-based, using an array of sensors.
 They can attempt to scan without logging in (uncredentialed scan) -- either by using general reconnaissance